Note: This post was first published on the 7th July, 2011.

 Many of these tools can do wireframing and prototyping, so we haven’t separated them into different sections.
 Feel free to ask if you are unsure about which does what.
 Read on for a list of really helpful tools, and be sure to let us know in the comments if there are any great tools we’ve missed.

-Axure is one of the most popular rapid prototyping tools out there, and has a very big following.
-It is a hugely powerful tool that has good community around it.
+Axure is one of the most popular rapid prototyping tools out there and has a very big following.
+It is a hugely powerful tool that has a good community around it.
 It runs on both Windows and Mac. ($589)

 Balsamiq Mockups is an Adobe Air application, so it runs on Mac, Windows and Linux.
 It is an application with a load of functionality and strong community around it.
-Well, it is worth to have a look. ($79)
+Well, it is worth having a look. ($79)

 Hotgloo is another wireframing web app that is designed for online collaboration.
 It has a range of different tools baked in for putting together a range of different website types.
 I can’t deny, it’s pretty too.
 (Free – $48/month)

 Creately has both web app and desktop version as well as integration with Google apps.
 It allows you to drag and drop interface so that you can set up designs quickly in whatever way you like, and collaboration features as per the apps too.
 (Free – $75)